information-sharing-networks/isn-ref-impl/README.md

 You can read more about how the reference implementation works at your new dev site http://localhost:5001/documentation

 ### building a new version
-The build.sh script will create an tar archive that can be installed to live Participant Sites.
+The build.sh script will create a tar archive that can be installed to live Participant Sites.
 See the usage statement for details.

 ### Testing the service